Michael-Riv/web-task-manager/README.md

         -Search for task by title
-        -Filter for task by either "due date", "complete","incomplete","Importance" -toggle Complete or Incomplete for each task -delete a task
+        -Filter for task by either "due date", "complete","incomplete","Importance" -Toggle Complete or Incomplete for each task -Delete a task
         -Error handling
-        -input validation
+        -Input validation

     Issues:

-        -currently when adding tasks that exceed page it makes it scrollable which is fine but in a way that enlarges the page vertically.
+        -Currently when adding tasks that exceed page it makes it scrollable which is fine but in a way that enlarges the page vertically.
 It would be better if it is scrollable within its own "box" and not having to have a clunky UI .